 If the rectangle passes the elevation test, populate the three dictionaries with the coordinates, peak-to-valley, and standard deviation statistics, as appropriate.
 Note that you can perform the calculation as part of the process, using np.ptp for peak-to-valley and np.std for standard deviation.

 Next, advance the rect_num variable by one and move the rectangle.
 Move the upper left x-coordinate by the step size, then shift the lower right x-coordinate by the width of the rectangle.
 You don’t want the rectangle to extend off the right side of the image, so check to see if lr_x is greater than the image width .
 If it is, set the upper left x-coordinate to 0 to move the rectangle back to the starting position on the left side of the screen.
 Then move its y-coordinates down so that the new rectangles move along a new row.
 If the bottom of this new row is more than half a rectangle height below 30o South latitude, you’ve fully sampled the search area and can end the loop .

-The way we’re handling rectangles moving off the image is an example of fit-for-purpose design.
-Because the rectangle width divides evenly into the image width (1024/32 = 32), you don’t have to worry about wrapping the rectangles from one side to the other.
-Although you can’t take the final step that shifts the rectangle by one half its width, it doesn’t matter.
-Between 30o North and South latitude, the image is bounded on both sides by relatively high, cratered terrain not suitable for a landing site (see Figure 7-9).
-In the challenge projects at the end of the chapter, you’ll get a chance to wrap a rectangle around the edge of the image.
+Between 30o North and South latitude, the image is bounded on both sides by relatively high, cratered terrain that isn’t suitable for a landing site (see Figure 7-9).
+Thus, you can ignore the final step that shifts the rectangle by one half its width.
+Otherwise, you would need to add code that wraps a rectangle from one side of the image to the other and calculates the statistics for each part.
+We’ll take a closer look at this situation in the final challenge project at the end of the chapter.

 Note: When you draw something on an image, such as a rectangle, the drawing becomes part of the image.
 The altered pixels will be included in any NumPy analyses you run, so be sure to calculate any statistics before you annotate the image.

 Checking the Rectangle Locations

 Still indented under the Search class, Listing 7-5 defines a method that performs quality control.
-It print the coordinates of all the rectangles, then draws them on the MOLA map.
+It prints the coordinates of all the rectangles, then draws them on the MOLA map.
 This will let you verify that the search area has been fully evaluated and the rectangle size is what you expected it to be.

 def draw_qc_rects(self):